dimitryzub/serpapi-blog-posts-archive/Naver/naver_news.md

 pip install beautifulsoup4
 ```

-Make sure to have a basic knowledge of Python, have a basic idea of the libraries mentioned above (*except API*), and have a basic understanding of  `CSS` selectors because you'll see mostly usage of [`select()`/`select_one()`](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#css-selectors) `beautifulsoup` methods that accept `CSS` selectors.
+Make sure to have a basic knowledge of Python, have a basic idea of the libraries mentioned above, and have a basic understanding of  `CSS` selectors because you'll see mostly usage of [`select()`/`select_one()`](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#css-selectors) `beautifulsoup` methods that accept `CSS` selectors.

 Usually, I'm using [SelectorGadget](https://selectorgadget.com/) extension to grab `CSS` selectors by clicking on the desired element in the browser. [`CSS` selectors reference](https://www.w3schools.com/cssref/css_selectors.asp), or train on a few examples via [CSS Diner](https://flukeout.github.io/).

 However, if SelectorGadget can't get the desired element, I use Elements tab via Dev Tools (*F12 on a keyboard*) to locate and grab `CSS` selector(s) or other HTML elements.

-To test if the selector extracts correct data you can place those `CSS` selector(s) in SelectorGadget window, or via Dev Tools Console tab using [`$$(".SELECTOR")`](https://developer.chrome.com/docs/devtools/console/utilities/#querySelectorAll-function) which is equivalent to [`document.querySelectorAll(".SELECTOR")`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to see if the correct elements are selected.
+To test if the selector extracts correct data you can place those `CSS` selector(s) in SelectorGadget window, or via Dev Tools Console tab using [`$$(".SELECTOR")`](https://developer.chrome.com/docs/devtools/console/utilities/#querySelectorAll-function) which is equivalent to [`document.querySelectorAll(".SELECTOR")`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to see if the correct elements being selected.

 <h2 id="imports">Imports</h2>